 SMART HOME TECHNOLOGY FOR A SUSTAINABLE FUTURE

 With the evolution of technology, there has been considerable development in technologies that make life easier and more efficient.
-SMART technology, standing for Self-Monitoring Analysis and Reporting technology, allows the automation of the appliances connected to the Internet of Things (IoT) through which they can communicate with each other and can be remotely controlled by voice, smartphones or other networked devices.
+SMART technology, standing for Self-Monitoring Analysis and Reporting Technology, allows the automation of the appliances connected to the Internet of Things (IoT) through which they can communicate with each other and can be remotely controlled by voice, smartphones, or other networked devices.
 It’s the potential of that connectivity to improve many aspects of our lives – including the health of our planet – that’s truly eye-opening.

 So now, what is a SMART Home?

 The term “smart” implies intelligence with decision-making capabilities by analyzing incoming data.
 In the context of the home, “smart” refers to a network of sensors in the house that measures and monitors the environment, learns and makes energy decisions.
-So, not only can it be used to remotely control your thermostat to starting off your pre-loaded washing machine, if the network has sensors connected to it, it will sense the presence and requirements and adjust energy usage accordingly.
+So, not only can it be used to remotely control your thermostat to start off your pre-loaded washing machine, if the network has sensors connected to it, it will sense the presence and requirements and adjust energy usage accordingly.